 The OperationsCommander Parking Control (OPS-COM) for Android remote enforcement app has got the answer to your woes.
-It is an app that is used in parking citations, streamlining management and retrieval of violations.
+It is an app that is used in parking citations, streamlining management, and retrieval of violations.
 The end-user, i.e. the security staff, can view and store details of the vehicle.
-As a result, you don’t have to rely on traditional chalking that is risky from a legal perspective, but it is also quite laborious and time-consuming.
+As a result, you don’t have to rely on traditional chalking which is risky from a legal perspective, but it is also quite laborious and time-consuming.
 Instead, you can go for virtual chalking, one of the most innovative and useful features in the OPS-COM.

 With e-chalking, you can experience the marvels of digitization.
 It allows you to log the specific location and timing of a parked vehicle.
 You can even configure a grace period before the driver can be charged for a ticket.
 A patron can be offered a time limit of around 15 minutes so that they can pay at the parking terminal or else they are penalized with a ticket.

 Virtual chalking is an online process that takes the manual, real-world task of chalking tires to the digital realm.
 It generates a time-stamped image of the entire car, along with its license plate so that police officers can use their mobiles to manage parking violations.

 Most importantly, this generated image can be attached to the violation and will be considered as evidence in a court of law.
 The proof of date and location in the images means that the entire process becomes transparent where the guilty party doesn’t have any escape.
 All your officers need to tap “Virtual Check” to capture and save the image.

 Now, if we compare the app with the trial of Ms. Taylor, then the app does not infringe on any constitutional rights of citizens.
 Hence, this app effectively legalizes chalking for you.

 How to Perform Virtual Chalking